panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ---
 title: "How to Solve the Infinite Loop of React.useEffect()"
-description: "This post describes the common scenarios that generate infinite loops when using React useEffect() hook and ways to solve it."
+description: "Be careful when using React.useEffect() hook because it can generate infinite loops."
-published: "2021-01-19T12:00Z"
+published: "2021-01-19T11:00Z"
-modified: "2021-01-19T12:00Z"
+modified: "2021-01-19T11:00Z"
 thumbnail: "./images/cover-4.png"
 slug: react-useeffect-infinite-loop
 tags: ['react', 'hook', 'useeffect']